← XORA

 Off-ramp #

-The reverse of on-ramp — converting cryptocurrency back to fiat.
-Xora withdrawals go to any XRPL address; conversion back to fiat is handled by the receiving exchange or, once live, by the Xora Card (auto XRP-to-fiat conversion at point of sale, 0% FX fees).
+The reverse of on-ramp: converting cryptocurrency back to fiat.
+Xora withdrawals go to supported XRPL or TRON mainnet addresses; conversion back to fiat is handled by the receiving exchange or, once live, by the planned Xora Card.
+Card network, fees, and limits remain roadmap items until card access appears in the app.

 XORA · Glossary